brycie-boy/The_Cosmos/Egestion.md

 **Blog Posts**

-- Blog posts are the antithesis to books.

 **Books**

 - To express a large complex interrelated concept I would write a book about it
 - create outlines with notes